Sunday, November 27, 2022

 But then, thanks to the miracles of social media, I recently reconnected with my geometry teacher from ninth grade, and she graciously supplied me with images of a spoof geometry textbook a friend and I had concocted and gave her as a present.

 Was it a present?
 In it, we poked fun at math, geometry, and her.
-The joke were all stupid.
+The jokes were all stupid.
 It is a testament to her good-naturedness and easy sense of humor that she was able to laugh with us.
 She could see that creativity impelled our spoof, not anything that resembled real dissatisfaction with the subject, the class, or our teacher.
 (Indeed, we all adored her.)

 And she actually kept our little gift after all these years.
 Seriously, it was spring of 1981 when we finished up ninth grade and geometry class.